Yagiz2873/SuperstoreProject/README.md

 # SuperstoreProjectFile-2
 This file contains SQL queries and Python codes we implemented and knowledge about general processes we performed for our Superstore project.
 In this stage, I'd like to thank Arda Kantık to help me to write those SQL queries.

 We've found that Superstore hasn't got any null values for each column.
 Then we've removed one duplicated row in the dataset and copied it into new table.
 This was our dataset based on OrderId.
 We've checked our columns types by using INFORMATION_SCHEMA.COLUMNS.
+Also, we've found the best selling products for the quantity and sales columns.
+We've found top purchasing customer(William Brown) and made doing similar EDA in Excel, SQL and Python.

 In this dataset, the columns called sales,quantity and profit were the most important columns for us so, we've handled outliers for these columns.
 We've tried to remove outliers first for these columns but we've realized that we've removed %30 of dataset :).
 This was too much percantage to get rid of outliers directly, so we've capped our outliers instead.
 Thanks for Sine Gökhan's outlier analysis in Python, we've found that %5 - %95 for lower and upper limit was the best limits for capping process.
 Then we've performed capping process in the SQL.